PHUKET TRAVEL GUIDE

 As Thailand’s largest island, Phuket has built a reputation as a party island; full of sun, sea and a thriving nightlife.
 Patong Beach is a popular spot for tourists looking for bars and restaurants whilst authentic towns and quieter beaches can be found elsewhere in Phuket.

-There are some great day trips available to visit neighbouring islands such as beautiful Phi Phi or the James bond Island, as well as activities for those looking for some adventure.
-Thai boxing is a popular choice for many whilst Temples and Buddhas are also among the bars of Phuket as well as some scenic walks and view points.
+There are some great day trips available to visit neighboring islands such as beautiful Phi Phi or the James bond Island, as well as activities for those looking for some adventure.
+Thai boxing is a popular choice for many whilst Temples and Buddhas are also among the bars of Phuket as well as some scenic walks and viewpoints.
 You can take a day trip for a tour of the island, which often includes an elephant ride and visit to the beautiful waterfalls.
 A thai cookery class is a favourite activity of ours whilst in Phuket.

 Budget: Private rooms and dorm beds can be found from 250฿ per night based in Patong Beach whilst dorm beds can be found 300฿ in the Kata beach area.